Bans on Nazi symbols: Finland

 Finland has no explicit legislation aimed at controlling ownership, display, purchase, import or export of Nazi symbols.
-However the Criminal Code (39/1889 contains sections that could situationally limit the usage of Nazi symbolism (e.g. Chapter 11 'War crimes and offences against humanity' section 10 (agitation against a population group) and 10a (aggravated agitation against a population group)).
-The Criminal Code's "agitation against a population group" sections may be applicable when Nazi symbolism is used to threaten, defame, or insult a certain group "on the basis of its race, colour, birth, national or ethnic origin, religion or belief, sexual orientation or disability or on another comparable basis".
-It remains ambiguous whether keeping Nazi symbolism visible under certain circumstances constitutes agitation against a population group.
+However the Criminal Code bans agitation against a population group.
+Agitation against a population group may be applicable when Nazi symbolism is used to threaten, defame, or insult a certain group "on the basis of its race, colour, birth, national or ethnic origin, religion or belief, sexual orientation or disability or on another comparable basis".
+In November 2024, the Supreme Court of Finland declined an appeal of a case of swastika flag display in a Neo-Nazi demonstration, meaning that the court of appeal's conviction was retained, effectively banning the usage of the swastika in similar demonstrations as agitation against a population group.

 Finnish usage of the swastika predates the Nazi usage.
-As of 2024, flags containing the symbol can be found within the Finnish military, including the Finnish Air Force.
+As of 2024, flags containing the symbol can be found within the Finnish Air Force.
+However, in August 2025, the Finnish Air Force made a decision to discontinue the usage of swastikas.